AdobeDocs/experience-manager-65.en/help/release-notes/sp-release-notes.md

 >[!NOTE]
 >
->[!DNL Experience Manager Forms] releases the add-on packages one week after the scheduled [!DNL Experience Manager] Service Pack release date.
+>* [!DNL Experience Manager Forms] releases the add-on packages one week after the scheduled [!DNL Experience Manager] Service Pack release date.
+>* You can now develop and operate applications with [!DNL Azul Zulu] builds of [!DNL OpenJDK] for [!DNL Experience Manager Forms] OSGi deployments.

 **Adaptive Forms**